 Question: Could you tell me about yourself and where you reside?

-Answer: I’m Sathish, and I reside in Chennai, a city in the state of Tamil Nadu.
+Answer: I’m Sathish, and I reside in Chennai, a city in Tamil Nadu.
 My father’s name is Pranatheesh Shah, and my mother’s name is Shailaja Shah.
-I’m 25, and I have finished my Bachelor’s degree from the University of Tamil Nadu, majoring in Physics.
+I’m 25 and finished my Bachelor’s degree from the University of Tamil Nadu, majoring in Physics.
 I am currently working at a local college as a teacher of Physics.